The Bazinian Real

 Exposing the Image

 What exactly do we mean when we talk of the Bazinian Real?
 It is an attempt to rescue a vital dimension of the critic Andre Bazin's thought by associating it with a notion most clearly developed by Jacques Lacan.
 This needn't make us Lacanians, utilising psychoanalysis for the purposes of comprehending cinema.
-That has already been done, both well and badly, during the glory days of Screen magazine in the seventies.
+That has already been done, both well and badly, during the glory days of Screen magazine in the UK in the seventies.
+(It was also done well and badly eslewhere too, including in Cahiers du cinema.)
 No, our purpose much more is to find a way of giving to Bazin's already-nuanced thought some further nuances, ones that can take the Bazinian into the 21st century as the technology will no longer allow for many of Bazin's tenets and metaphors to hold.
 What might also be useful however is to incorporate within our position a sort of counter-argument to the Lacanian: the Kantian sublime explored fascinatingly by Gilles Deleuze in an essay on the German philosopher that we will address later.

 Bazin predicated the art of cinema on the chemistry of the real: that film was a recording process where the photochemical properties of film left a trace of the things it captured and thus had a direct relationship with reality that other art forms, like painting and literature, did not.
 It is partly why various contemporary film and cultural theorists feel that film is no longer film.
 As David Davies note, For [Lev] Manovich, the difference between traditional cinema and digital cinema resides in the former's indexicality.
 Digital cinema 'redefines the very identity of cinema' because the essentially indexical nature of traditional cinema is lost due to the role that digital cinema accords to "manual" manipulation of the image.
 Davies adds, [Holly] Wallis follows Manovich in extending [William J.] Mitchell's conclusions from still to moving images: 'Whereas film stock registers an indexical connection to the world through the impact of light striking, and altering, emulsion, thereby forming a physical and ontological connection to the world, [digital video's] transformation of light into digital information severs that connection.' ('Digital Technology, Indexicality and Cinema') Bazin was very much a theorist working within indexicality, believing no matter how skilful the painter, his work was always in fee to an inescapable subjectivity...all the arts are based on the presence of man, only photography derives an advantage from his absence. ('The Ontology of the Photographic Image') While many theorists insisted that cinema needed to escape realism since film so easily would seem to capture it, Bazin believed that it was film's relationship with reality that had to be emphasised not undermined.
 He never quite approved of Hitchcock or Eisenstein; preferring Renoir, De Sica and Rossellini.
 As he said of the English master: "[though made up of long single takes] Rope could just as well have been cut in the classic way whatever artistic importance may be correctly attached to the way he actually handled it." ('The Virtues and Limitations of Montage') Admiring the simple verisimilitude of another Italian neo-realist, Luchino Visconti's La Terra Trema, Bazin says, "as staggeringly beautiful as the fishing fleet may be when it leaves the harbor, it is still just the village fleet, not, as in Potemkin, the Enthusiasm and the Support of the people of Odessa..." ('La Terra Trema')